LakshmiRadhakrishnan09/AWS-Security-Specialist/Tools.md

 **Amazon S3 Access Logs** – If you store sensitive information in an Amazon S3 bucket, you can enable S3 access logs to record every upload, download, and modification to that data.
 This log is separate from, and in addition to, the CloudTrail logs that record changes to the bucket itself (such as changing access policies and lifecycle policies).

 **Amazon CloudWatch Logs** – You can use Amazon CloudWatch Logs to monitor, store, and access your log files (such as your operating system, application, and custom log files) from your Amazon Elastic Compute Cloud (Amazon EC2) instances using the CloudWatch Logs agent.
 Additionally, Amazon CloudWatch Logs can capture logs from AWS CloudTrail, Amazon Route 53 DNS Queries, VPC Flow Logs, Lambda functions, and other sources.
 You can then retrieve the associated log data from CloudWatch Logs.

+EventBridge can use CloudTrail data even if ClodWatch Logs are not enabled for trail(confirm this).
+ClodWatch Log Group is mostly for processing application logs , os logs, vpc logs

 **Amazon VPC Flow Logs** – VPC flow logs enable you to capture information about the IP traffic going to and from network interfaces in your VPC.
 After you've created a flow log, you can view and retrieve its data in Amazon CloudWatch Logs.
 VPC flow logs can help you with a number of tasks.
 For example, you can use flow logs to troubleshoot why specific traffic is not reaching an instance, which can help you diagnose overly restrictive security group rules.
 You can also use flow logs as a security tool to monitor the traffic to your instance.